Kate Bush: 1980–1984: Never for Ever and The Dreaming

 Released in September 1980, Never for Ever was Bush's second foray into production, co-producing with Jon Kelly.
-Her first experience as a producer was on her Live on Stage EP, released after her tour the previous year.
 The first two albums had resulted in a definitive sound evident in every track, with orchestral arrangements supporting the live band sound.
-The range of styles on Never for Ever is much more diverse, veering from the straightforward rocker "Violin" to the wistful waltz of hit single "Army Dreamers".Never for Ever was her first album to feature synthesisers and drum machines, in particular the Fairlight CMI.
+The range of styles on Never for Ever is much more diverse, veering from the straightforward rocker "Violin" to the wistful waltz of hit single "Army Dreamers".

+Never for Ever was her first album to feature synthesisers and drum machines, in particular the Fairlight CMI.
 She was introduced to the technology while providing backing vocals on Peter Gabriel's eponymous third album in early 1980.
-It was her first record to reach the top position in the UK album charts, also making her the first female British artist to achieve that status, and the first female artist ever to enter the album chart at the top.
-The top-selling single from the album was "Babooshka", which reached No. 5 in the UK Singles Chart.
+It was her first record to reach the top position in the UK album charts, also making her the first female British artist to achieve that status, and the first female artist ever to enter the album chart at No. 1.
+The top-selling single from the album was "Babooshka", which reached No. 5 in the UK singles chart.
 In November 1980, she released the standalone Christmas single "December Will Be Magic Again", which reached No. 29 in the UK charts.

 September 1982 saw the release of The Dreaming, the first album Bush produced by herself.
 With her new-found freedom, she experimented with production techniques, creating an album that features a diverse blend of musical styles and is known for its near-exhaustive use of the Fairlight CMI.
 The Dreaming received a mixed reception in the UK, and critics were baffled by the dense soundscapes Bush had created to become "less accessible".
 In a 1993 interview with Q magazine, Bush stated: "That was my 'She's gone mad' album."
-However, the album became her first to enter the US Billboard 200 chart, albeit only reaching No. 157.
 The album entered the UK album chart at No. 3, but is to date her lowest-selling album, garnering "only" a silver disc.
+The album became her first to enter the US Billboard 200 chart, albeit only reaching No. 157.

 "Sat in Your Lap" was the first single from the album to be released.
 It preceded the album by over a year and peaked at No. 11 in the UK.
 The title track, featuring Rolf Harris and Percy Edwards, stalled at No. 48, while the third single, "There Goes a Tenner", stalled at No. 93, despite promotion from EMI and Bush.
 The track "Suspended in Gaffa" was released as a single in Europe, but not in the UK.

 Continuing in her storytelling tradition, Bush looked far outside her own personal experience for sources of inspiration.
 She drew on old crime films for "There Goes a Tenner", a documentary about the Vietnam War for "Pull Out the Pin", and the plight of Indigenous Australians for "The Dreaming".
 "Houdini" is about the magician's death, and "Get Out of My House" was inspired by Stephen King's novel The Shining.